Birds of North Carolina:

 Piedmont Transient and scarce winter visitor.
 Rare (to possibly uncommon, but easily overlooked) during migration; very rare during winter.
 No evidence of nesting in the province.
 Mainly mid-Aug to mid-May, most frequently noted in Apr and early May.
 Peak counts: 26, on the Durham spring count, 24 Apr 1983 (probably in marshes in the lakebed of Falls Lake, which was being filled at that time).
 Of note is an individual that has wintered at a pond at the Prairie Ridge Ecostation in Raleigh for four consecutive winters (2013-14, 2014-15, 2015-16, and 2016-17).

 Mountains Transient.
 Rare in Apr-May and again early Aug to mid-Nov; one record in Dec and two in Jan, but not known to overwinter.
 One photographed along a creek in Yancey on 30 Jun 2020 was quite unusual for midsummer, though there was no indication of breeding.
-Most recent records for the southern mountains, especially in Henderson and Transylvania.
+Just as notable was one seen on 21 Jul 2024 at Hooper Lane (Henderson), also presumably a non-breeder.
+Most recent records are for the southern mountains, especially in Henderson and Transylvania.
 Peak count: two birds only.

 Finding Tips Observers inland should look for bitterns during spring and fall migration at large marshes, generally along the margins of reservoirs.
 Your best bet in the state is probably at Bodie and Pea islands, where the birds may be seen around the fringes of the impoundments, or at times in flight over the ponds.
 This can sometimes be a difficult bird to find for your year list, unless you are willing to do some marsh wading at fresh or brackish marshes.
 Nonetheless, bitterns can at times be seen along roadside ditches near the coast, seemingly oblivious to passing cars!